Why Mermaid Sucks and What I Did About It

 When you auto-layout a graph, you need to know each node's dimensions before you compute positions — otherwise the layout engine can't prevent overlaps.
 But node dimensions depend on content (a class with 12 methods is taller than one with 2), and in React, you don't know rendered dimensions until the component actually mounts in the DOM.
 So you end up doing a two-pass render: invisible first pass to measure, layout computation, then visible render with positions.
 Or you pre-compute dimensions from the data model, which means your size estimation code has to match your React component's rendering exactly.
 Both approaches have edge cases that will haunt you.

 None of this is in any tutorial.
 You just find it when you ship.
-Here's the full breakdown of every non-trivial algorithm that ended up in the codebase.
+Here's the breakdown of some of the non-trivial algorithms that ended up in the codebase.

 Graph algorithms